+Another thing that is helping homeowners gain equity is that people seem to be more reluctant to borrow against their homes, says Daren Blomquist, senior vice president with ATTOM Data Solutions.
 “People are gradually starting to tap their home equity more, but much more conservatively than what we were seeing 12 years ago during the last housing boom,” Blomquist says.
 “Folks are not treating their homes as ATMs.”

-The states with the most equity
+States with the most equity

 “Rising home prices are a double-edged sword,” Blomquist says.
 “For homeowners, it means more home equity wealth.
 But it can also mean worsening affordability.
 That can be bad news for people who aren’t homeowners yet and that want to become homeowners.”

-The states most seriously underwater
+States most seriously underwater

 To be considered seriously underwater, the collective debt load secured by the property is at least 25 percent higher than the property’s estimated market value.
 A home valued at $300,000 would be carrying a minimum of $375,000 in debt.

 The South and Midwest continue to have the highest share of homeowners seriously underwater on their loans: